 Description of the geographic areas of the entitlement (including areas of low-income and minority concentration) where assistance will be directed

-Many of the activities of the 2016-2017 Action Plan are LMI clientele specific.
+Fifteen (15) of the eighteen (18) activities of the 2020-2021 Action Plan are LMI clientele specific.
 Therefore, the beneficiaries are primarily citywide.
+The remaining projects include General Administration, and Debt Service Payments.

 Geographic Distribution